 - Rye Bread

-I can’t say that I ever remember eating a bad one anywhere and I’ve had them in many cities and states.
-I do encounter variations on the Cheeses (American Cheese, Cheddar Cheese) and occasionally on the Bread (Sourdough), rarely on the protein (Turkey Patty Melt).
-Another thing, most Patty Melt Purists say that the Rye Bread is never to be toasted only griddled on the flat top.
+I can’t say that I ever remember eating a bad one anywhere, and I’ve had them in many cities and states.
+I do encounter variations on the cheeses (American cheese, Cheddar cheese) and occasionally on the bread (Sourdough), rarely on the protein (Ground turkey).
+Another thing, most Patty Melt purists say that the Rye Bread is only griddled on the flat top not toasted.

 The Patty Melt should taste like the child of a great burger & grilled cheese sandwich.
 Hey, I’m all about that thought!

 Where did the Patty Melt come from?

-Unlike the Burger or Cheeseburger where you’ve got a bunch of folks claiming to be the creators, the Patty Melt was birthed in California.
+Unlike the burger or cheeseburger, where you’ve got a bunch of folks claiming to be the creators, the Patty Melt is a product of California.
 Tiny Naylor owned a chain of Biff’s and Tiny Naylor restaurants in the late 1940s and 1950s.
 It was there that the Patty Melt made its debut.

-Tiny passed in 1959 but his son Biff (yes the restaurants were named after him) now owns the Du-Par’s chain (with a pretty mean Patty Melt on the menu) and his granddaughter Jennifer now a caterer was a former executive Chef for Wolfgang Puck.
+Tiny passed in 1959, but his son Biff (the inspiration for the restaurant name) now owns the Du-Par’s chain (with a pretty mean Patty Melt on the menu) and his granddaughter Jennifer now a caterer was a former Executive Chef for Wolfgang Puck.

 Patty Melt Ingredients: